mozilla/elasticutils/docs/dev_testing.rst

 ===============

-If you're testing things in ElasticUtils that require hitting an ElasticSearch instance, then you should subclass `elasticutils.tests.ESTestCase` which has code in it for making things easier.
+If you're testing things in ElasticUtils that require hitting an Elasticsearch cluster, then you should subclass `elasticutils.tests.ESTestCase` which has code in it for making things easier.